4 Easy Ways to Perform BI Testing

 Here are four checkpoints to consider for each stage in this testing approach:

-1. Data Acquisition
+Data Acquisition

-The main aim of data completeness is to make sure that all of the required information has been obtained for loading to the target.
+The main aim of data completeness is to make sure that all of the required information has been obtained for loading into the target.
 In this phase, it’s important to understand the different data sources, along with any deadlines and other special cases that need consideration.

 Two key areas of this stage are:

-2. Data Integration
+Data Integration

 The testing performed during the data integration stage is highly crucial, as this is the phase where data transformation takes place.
 All business requirements are converted into transformation logic, which is why thorough testing is necessary to make sure the information complies with the designed transformation logic.